eyedeekay/si-i2p-plugin/README.md

 specifying their behavior in a windows-only version of si-fs-helpers.go.
 If this turns out to be good enough then this is how I'll keep doing it.

+Elephant in the room #3, absolutely ZERO outproxy support.
+But that's not really what it's for.
+It's probably 90% unhelpful for outproxies anyway.

 ### The pipes

 Moved to [misc/docs/PIPES.md](misc/docs/PIPES.md)